axiom-data-science/portal-docs/DataCatalog.rst

 Data Catalog
 ############

-The catalog provides search access for all datasets within the portal.
+The catalog provides search access for all datasets within the |title|.
 The catalog can be used to discover, browse, and download data files.
 Additionally, the catalog can be used to add visualizable data layers to the map.
 The catalog contains several observational data types:

 * *Real-time data* are ingested, served, and displayed by the portal at the same frequency the data are collected (and sometimes reported) by the originator with little to no delay.
 Examples of real-time assets include weather stations, oceanographic buoys, and webcams.

 * *Near real-time data* are ingested by the portal at the same frequency that the data are made available; however, there is some delay (hours to days) between data collection and when the data provider makes it available.
 Examples of near real-time assets include satellite images and derived satellite products.

 * *Historical data* are data that are one month old or older.
 Historical data are ingested from the associated `Research Workspace <https://github.com/axiom-data-science/portal-docs/blob/master/DataCatalog.rst#data-files-from-the-research-workspace>`_ or from national archives upon stakeholder request.
 Examples include species abundance surveys and similar research efforts.

 **************
 Search Catalog
 **************

-From the portal home page, click on ``Explore Data Layers`` to navigate to the catalog.
+From the |title| home page, click on ``Explore Data Layers`` to navigate to the catalog.

-Within the catalog, you will find a listing of all the data layers accessible through the portal.
+Within the catalog, you will find a listing of all the data layers accessible through the |title|.
 By default, the data layers are shown in alphabetical order.
 There are several ways the data layers can be browsed or searched.

 * Click a category tag in the left sidebar.
 The data layers that are associated with the tag will be displayed.
 More than one category tag can be selected at the same time.

 * Enter a search term.
 Just type the data you are interested in finding into the search box in the upper left toolbar.
 As you type, you may see matching terms (e.g. ``Hints``) and actual data layers (e.g. ``Results``) appear below the toolbar's search box.
 Click on the ``Hints`` or ``Results`` of interest and the search results will appear in the data catalog.

 * Filter the result types in the left sidebar.
 All data layers in the catalog are categorized as ``Map layers`` (e.g. static GIS layers), ``Projects`` (e.g. research project data files displayed from the Research Workspace), or ``Sensor stations`` (e.g. real-time sensor observations).
 Select the checkboxes to display or narrow the data layers by these ``Results`` types.

 * Do an advanced search by space, time, or method.
 Click on ``Advanced search options`` in the left sidebar.

 	* Using the ``Spatial filter`` option, you can click on the rectangle icon to draw a bounding box on the map, or you can type the latitude/longitude coordinates.
 The data layers occuring in that spatial area will appear in the data catalog.

 	* Using the ``Filter time`` option, you can adjust the time slider or type the start/end date range.
 The data layers occuring during that temporal period will appear in the data catalog.

 	* Using the ``Access method`` option, you can select data service method from which data layers can be downloaded from the catalog.

 .. **************
 ..
 Search Filters
 .. **************